Last Updated on August 6, 2021 by Julia Wilson

 For urine outside the litter tray or spraying, it will be necessary to purchase a suitable product designed to clean cat urine.
 These products contain naturally occurring non-pathogenic bacteria to rapidly consume the food source in urine (and remove odours) or germicides to break down the urine and kill urease producing bacteria.

 This is done by seeding and inoculating the area with non-pathogenic bacterial cultures (incorrectly called enzymes).
 The logic being that the introduced bacteria will rapidly consume the food source in urine and hence consume the source of odours.

 Blot as much cat urine as possible with a paper towel or sponge before applying the product.

 If the urine has dried, a black light can illuminate areas where cat urine is present.
 Cat urine will be found on horizontal surfaces such as carpet and bedding while cat spray will be on vertical surfaces including walls, doors, windows and cupboards.

-Neutering reduces the tomcat smell of urine due to felinine as well as prevents a number of diseases and unwanted kittens.
+Neutering reduces the tomcat smell of urine due to felinine as well as prevents several diseases and unwanted kittens.

 Avoid ammonia-based products

-Do not use products which contain ammonia, as it is a component of cat urine, using ammonia-based products can encourage cats to urinate or spray on the cleaned area.
+Do not use products that contain ammonia, as it is a component of cat urine, using ammonia-based products can encourage cats to urinate or spray on the cleaned area.